R1p33r17/introduction-script/README.md

 # introduction-GIT with GitHub
 ##############################
-# I want to make new python bases project
+# Use this repo to deploy sample.war on Tomcat by Jenkins